-The Active Communities program is a Brisbane City Council initiative to encourage walking and cycling in ten Brisbane suburbs.
-Encouraging walking and cycling around Brisbane is part of Council’s plan to reduce congestion, encourage green, healthy and active travel and keep the city moving.
+The Active Communities program is a new Brisbane City Council initiative to encourage cycling and walking in ten Brisbane suburbs.
+Promoting cycling and walking around Brisbane is part of Council’s plan to reduce congestion, encourage green, healthy and active travel and keep the city moving.

-The Active Communities program will roll-out in ten suburbs over the next four years.
-These suburbs were selected using a range of criteria including existing infrastructure, cycling suitability, local shops, number of schools, number of trips within a five kilometre radius and street patterns.
+The Active Communities program will roll out over four years in suburbs which were selected using a range of criteria including existing infrastructure, cycling suitability, local shops, number of schools, number of trips within a five kilometre radius and street patterns.
 The program contains three phases.

 Phase 1 of the program, the consultation phase, involves community information sessions, Community Planning Team meetings, and collation and review of feedback and suggestions.
-This phase is currently underway in:
+This phase is nearing completion in Deagon and Inala and is now underway in Chermside and Wynnum.

 Have your say